- Clinical Services

 - Contact Us

-‘Condescending’, ‘patronising’ and ‘an insult’ are just some of the words used to describe this week’s budget by Phillip Hammond.
+‘Condescending’, ‘patronising’ and ‘an insult’ are just some of the words used to describe this week’s education budget by Phillip Hammond.
 And now after a week of reviewing the opinions of education staff and parents across the country, it’s evident there’s an overwhelming feeling of upset and anger over the ‘little extras’ promised as “a one-off capital payment directly to schools.”

 Notably, as Hammond began his speech, education secretary Damian Hinds decided to not take a seat in the front bench, prompting worry from the outset.